-NFL Trade Rumors: Aqib Talib Headed To Rams With 2018 Draft Pick To Broncos, According To ‘NFL Network’
+NFL Trade Rumors: Broncos’ Aqib Talib Headed To Rams For 2018 Draft Pick, According To ‘NFL Network’

-The latest NFL trade rumors surrounding Aqib Talib mentioned several teams including the New England Patriots and San Francisco 49ers, but Los Angeles has pulled the trigger on a deal, NFL Media reported.
-The Denver Broncos cornerback will suit up with the NFC squad in the 2018 NFL season, giving the Rams what looks to be one of, if not the best secondary in the league.
+The latest NFL trade rumors surrounding Aqib Talib mention several teams, including the New England Patriots and San Francisco 49ers, but the Los Angeles Rams have pulled the trigger on a deal, NFL Media reported.
+The Denver Broncos’ cornerback will suit up with the 2017 NFC West champs for the 2018 NFL season, giving the Rams what looks to be one of, if not the best secondary in the league.
 Here are the latest details on the NFL trade involving Aqib Talib and what the Denver Broncos will get in return.

 On Thursday night, NFL Network‘s James Palmer and Ian Rapoport reported via sources that the Broncos have agreed to send Pro Bowl cornerback Aqib Talib to the Rams in an NFL trade.
 In exchange, the Denver Broncos will receive a fifth-round draft pick from the Rams in the 2018 NFL Draft.
 Rapoport had previously reported that trade talks were ongoing between the Rams and Patriots involving Talib, but they had reached a standoff.
 New England’s loss easily becomes Los Angeles’ gain now in the form of one of the league’s top players at the position.
-Many analysts believe this will put the Rams among the elite defenses of the league based on this move and a few others.
+Many analysts believe this will put the Rams among the elite defenses in the league, based on this move and a few others.

 ????
 TRADE ALERT! ????@AqibTalib21 is heading to LA: https://t.co/HS1P0Mnt47 (via @JamesPalmerTV) pic.twitter.com/Sv7hpbLuhF